 Tips for creating a user account

-- Name - use your 'full legal name', as it appears on your government issued identification or transcripts.
+• Name - Enter your 'full legal name', as it appears on your government issued identification or transcripts.
 This ensures support documents received by the BCAK for your application are correctly allocated.
 There is the option to enter a 'preferred' first name if you use something other than your legal name on a day to day basis.
 (Do not capitalize every letter in your name.)

-- Contact information - ensure all contact information entered is accurate and kept up to date.
-Mismatched or incorrect information can result in processing delays and longer response times.
-You are responsible for maintaining current contact information.
-You can complete this quickly and easily through your online account - after logging into your account through the BCAK website, select 'Edit Info" under the 'My Account' tab, and make the necessary changes.
+• Contact information - ensure all contact information entered is accurate and kept up to date.
+You are responsible for maintaining current contact information and can complete this quickly and easily through your online account - begin by logging into your account through the BCAK website, select 'Edit Info" under the 'My Account' tab, and make the necessary changes.
 Tip - Use a personal email address that you check regularly, and not a corporate or institution email address provided by your employer or post-secondary institution you are attending.
-School and corporate accounts are controlled by the institution/employer, are not personal and can be closed by the organization after completing your education or terminating your employment.
+School and corporate accounts are controlled by the institution/employer, are not personal, and can be closed by the organization, cutting off your access.

-Note: Password Reset and Two Factor Authentication (2FA) are available for increased security - Microsoft Outlook email users occasionally report delays in receiving password reset and 2FA authentication emails from the BCAK.
-BCAK's client management system sends these emails.
-Microsoft's email system may filter, delay, or blocks autogenerated messages as spam.
-If you do not receive a reset or 2FA email, ensure emails from the bcak.bc.ca domain are added to your safe sender list so that important emails are received.
-If you continue to have delays or not receive these emails please contact the BCAK office.
-This situation can apply to the following domains:
+Note: Password Reset and Two Factor Authentication (2FA) are available for increased security.
+If you do not receive a password reset or 2FA email when requested, please ensure emails received from the 'bcak.bc.ca' domain are added to your safe sender list.
+If you continue to experience delays or do not receive these emails please contact the BCAK office.
+This situation is most frequently encountered for the following domains:

 STEP 2: Review the Application Submission and Review Process